 Properly made, 24-hour kefir made with live grains contains 20+ beneficial microbial strains!

-What’s more, kefir made with real kefir grains contains nearly 10 beneficial yeast strains to fight candida overgrowth.
+What’s more, kefir made with real grains contains nearly 10 beneficial yeast strains to fight candida overgrowth.

 Neither kefir from the store nor homemade kefir made with powdered starter contains these beneficial yeasts!